- How to Make Sense of Salary Transparency - February 19, 2025

 The National Diversity Council (NDC) is another example of a diversity recruiting website.
 The NDC has a wealth of resources on how to recruit diverse candidates and training on various diversity leadership areas.
 Some of these resources include:

-- Diversity conferences
+- Diversity conferences and other events

 - College initiatives